braze-inc/braze-docs/_docs/_hidden/private_betas/facebook_setup.md

 #### Lookalike Audiences

-Once you've successfully exported a segment as a Facebook Audience, you can create additional groups using Facebook's [Lookalike Audiences][14].
+Once you've successfully exported a segment as a Facebook Audience, you can create additional groups using Facebook's [Lookalike Audiences][4].
 This feature looks at demographics, interests, and other attributes of your chosen audience and creates a new audience of people with similar attributes.

 ## Facebook Audience Export FAQ

-- What if I can't access any Facebook ad accounts within Braze?
+{% details What if I can't access any Facebook ad accounts within Braze? %}
-  - Please ensure that you work with your brand's Facebook Business Manager admin in order to get invited to Facebook Business Manager and become an admin for the ad accounts you wish to sync with Facebook.
+- Please ensure that you work with your brand's Facebook Business Manager admin to get invited to Facebook Business Manager and become an admin for the ad accounts you wish to sync with Facebook.
+{% enddetails %}

-- Can I see the exact users that were successfully added to a Custom Audience?
+{% details Can I see the exact users that were successfully added to a Custom Audience? %}
 - Facebook does **not** allow this for user privacy reasons.
-Learn more [here][14].
+Learn more [here](https://www.facebook.com/business/help/112061095610075).
+{% enddetails %}

-- Why can't I see the Custom Audience size?
+{% details Why can't I see the Custom Audience size? %}
-  - Due to recent user privacy implications, Facebook announced that they will [stop showing audience reach estimates using Custom Audience targeting][16].
+- Due to recent user privacy implications, Facebook announced that they will [stop showing audience reach estimates using Custom Audience targeting](https://marketingland.com/exclusive-facebook-will-no-longer-show-audience-reach-estimates-for-custom-audiences-after-vulnerability-detected-236923).
+{% enddetails %}

 [1]: https://www.facebook.com/business/help/113163272211510?id=180505742745347
 [2]: https://www.facebook.com/business/help/910137316041095?id=420299598837059